kuhchung/kuhchung.github.io/pages/armory/index.md

 You can swap the HR greaves for the LR greaves if you want.

 Truth is, there's a lot of ways to make less optimal versions of Sharpness+1 and some variety of earplugs.
 When I first reach HR51, these are the first sets I make by mixing whatever Vangis and Helios I have, and I improvise until I can refine them into Endgame Standard or Endgame HGE.

+Note that this setup is actually great if you want to Greatsword and have a dual tremor res crit draw O tali.
+Put on Diablos Helm+ and rock S+1, HGE, Critical Draw, and Tremor-proof!

 ---